Raymond-webdev/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/README-Relu.md

-# Build-Responsive-Real-World-Websites-with-HTML-and-CSS
+# Build-Responsive-Real-World-Websites-with-HTML5-and-CSS3

-HTML and CSS course wherein you will learn all about web designing, the professional building of websites, creating codes of a huge project, and various others.
+This online HTML and CSS course will teach you all about web designing, the professional building of websites, creating codes of a huge project, and various others.
 This course is facilitated by Jonas Schmedtmann, who is a highly experienced and exceptional web developer, designer, and teacher.
 He bags the highest ratings and reviews in Udemy and possesses a Master’s degree in Engineering and passion for teaching.
 This course will equip you with the best of knowledge by offering demand videos, articles, and other supplement sources.

 Lectures: 151